 Hearing loss incurred from ear blasts or heavy noise exposure creates a highly inconvenient, long-term injury affecting one’s everyday life.
 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), roughly 15 percent of Americans between the ages of 20 and 69 report high frequency hearing loss due to continued exposure to loud sounds at work or in leisure activities, such as concerts, shows, or movie and television experiences.

-In the State of Nevada, hearing loss is not a specific provision in the worker’s compensation statute; but rather, hearing loss is treated as an occupational disease, and with our extensive experience and knowledge of Nevada law, Benson and Bingham is here to help assist your personal injury claims.
+In the State of Nevada, hearing loss is not a specific provision in the worker’s compensation statute; but rather, hearing loss is treated as an occupational disease, and with our extensive experience and knowledge of Nevada law, Benson & Bingham Accident Injury Lawyers, LLC is here to help assist your personal injury claims.